 It’s the infamous age of two (cue horror music), but don’t be scared!
-Just having a little knowledge about this age will go a long way in helping both of you navigate this new stage of toddlerhood (and perhaps make the “terrible twos” not so terrible).
+Just having a little knowledge about the age will go a long way in helping both of you navigate this new stage of toddlerhood (and perhaps make the “terrible twos” not so terrible).

 Here’s what you can expect from your toddler between ages 2 and 3.